Image compression with Cool-chic¶

 Unlike the decoding script which only takes input and output arguments, the encoder has many arguments allowing to tune Cool-chic for your need.

-Encoder configuration affects the encoding duration by changing the training parameters.
-This is set through the argument
+- Encoder configuration affects the encoding duration by changing the training parameters.
+This is set through the argument - --enc_cfg.
+Several encoder configuration files are available in- cfg/enc/.

 Working directory¶